DART · Digital assets reporting

 Digital-asset firms are being brought inside the regulatory perimeter faster than their internal tooling can follow.

-The frameworks also change faster than internally built tooling can absorb.
+Framework change also creates a continuous maintenance burden for internally built tooling.
 Taxonomies are revised, workflows are added, formats are re-specified — each change is a rebuild for a team that maintains its own spreadsheets and scripts.

 DART is the alternative: a maintained reporting layer that absorbs the change on your behalf, so keeping the framework current is our responsibility, not yours.